angular/angular/modules/angular2/docs/core/01_templates.md

 # Templates

-Templates are markup which is added to HTML to declarativly describe how the application model should be projected to DOM as well as which DOM events should invoke which methods on the controller.
+Templates are markup which is added to HTML to declaratively describe how the application model should be projected to DOM as well as which DOM events should invoke which methods on the controller.
 Templates contain syntax which is core to Angular and allows for data-binding, event-binding, template-instantiation.

 The design of template syntax has these properties:

-* All data-binding expressions are easily identifiable. (i.e. there is never an ambiguity wether the value should be interpreted as string literal or as an expression.)
+* All data-binding expressions are easily identifiable. (i.e. there is never an ambiguity whether the value should be interpreted as string literal or as an expression.)
 * All events and their statements are easily identifiable.
 * All places of DOM instantiation are easily identifiable.
-* All places of variable declaration is esily identifiable.
+* All places of variable declaration are easily identifiable.

 The above properties guarantee that the templates are easy to parse by tools (such as IDEs) and reason about by people.
-At no point is it necessary to understand which directives are active and what are their symantics in order to reason about the template runtime characteristics.
+At no point is it necessary to understand which directives are active or what their semantics are in order to reason about the template runtime characteristics.